awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-creation-notifier-cfh-handler/v1/README.md

 # Description
 This product creates an AWS Lambda as a subscription to an SNS topic.
 The Lambda function is used to relay messages from SNS to a custom HTTP POST endpoint

+# Usage
+This product should be provisioned in your Service Catalog Puppet account

 ## Parameters
 The list of parameters for this template: